vincentDcmps/nomad-image-updater/readme.md

 ### remoteCustomOption

 array containg a map of two following value:

-- contain:string to check if option need to be apply on docker repository
+- contain: string to check if option need to be apply on docker repository
 - options: possible option are: username,password and insecureTLS

 ## ToDo

-- improve log management
 - use cobra for command management
 - manage pull request from gitea
-- manage url in argument
+- manage url in argument to got directly git forge
-- create docker container
+- use a meta in task to got release note link
 - create test